Skip to Content

 Carbon Footprint

-Our carbon footprint in 2020 was 10,473 tCO2e. tCO2e stands for tonnes of carbon dioxide equivalent, and is a measure of all the harmful emissions we produce.
-These aren’t limited to carbon (hence the addition of the term ‘equivalent’) and include other harmful gases such as nitrous oxide and methane.
-By comparison, our carbon footprint in 2019 was 12,970 tonnes of tCO2e.
+Our carbon footprint in FY2025 was 23,641 tCO2e. tCO2e stands for tonnes of carbon dioxide equivalent, and is a measure of all the harmful emissions we produce including other harmful gases such as nitrogen oxides and methane.
+By comparison our carbon footprint in FY2024 was 20,146 tonnes of tCO2e.

-The graph opposite shows a high level breakdown of our 2020 carbon footprint.
-We know some of the category names are a little vague, so we’ve included the top emissions for each category in the table below.
-If you’d like more detail on specific emissions figures, please get in touch with us at socialprogramme@monzo.com
+The graph opposite shows a high level breakdown of our FY2025 carbon footprint.
+For clarity on what activities these categories include, we’ve included the top emissions for each category in the table below.
+If you would like more detail on specific emissions figures, please get in touch with us at sustainability@monzo.com

 Our emissions by scope